aditya-singh-25/Stopwatch/README.md

 ## Stopwatch Application Web-based
 # Intro
-This is a simple yet interactive web-based stopwatch application that allows users to start, pause, reset, and record lap times.
-The application is built using HTML, CSS, and JavaScript, offering a modern and visually appealing user interface
+This is a simple yet interactive web-based stopwatch application that allows users to start, pause, reset, and record lap times
 # Usage
 - **Start** - to begin the timer.
 - **Pause**  - to pause the timer.